 Negative emotions help you detect basic needs and warn you of boundary violations.
 Thus, they aren’t to be avoided.
 In fact, they help lead you toward healthy self-care and wise decision making.

 How are your leadership habits?
 All of us involved in spiritual formation want to lead people well, but sometimes we forget that leading others begins by leading ourselves.
-Here are a few good habits we can work on that will help us ignite that ministry flame in others.

 I can remember that especially through those early years we had to put some boundaries and practices in place to make sure that our intentional plans were succeeding in public, rather than our children’s impromptu plans.
 Here are a few of the things we learned about how to parent in public.